princekr0722/Insightgram-Messaging-Service-Backend/README.md

 # Insightgram-WEB-UI
-User Interface for the Insightgram.
+Messaging Service Backend for the Insightgram.
 Inisghtgram is a social networking application.